SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts.md

    We can find that shadow 2 makes map color's color equals to raw color, while shadow 1 makes it darker, 0 more darker and 3 darkest.

    What does shadow mean?
 Shadow means the relative height among a block and its surrounding blocks.
-If block A's corrdinate is $(x,y_A,z)$, and its north side block B$(x,y_B,z-1)$.
+If block A's coordinate is $(x,y_A,z)$, and its north side block B$(x,y_B,z-1)$.
 The shadow value of A
    $$
     Shadow(A)=\left\{
     \begin{aligned}